deckhouse/sds-replicated-volume/docs/FAQ.md

 The child StorageClass is only deleted if the status of the DRBDStorageClass resource is `Created`.
 Otherwise, you will need to either restore the DRBDStorageClass resource to a working state or delete the StorageClass yourself.

-## I noticed that when creating a Storage Pool / Storage Class in the corresponding resource, an error was displayed, but then everything was fine, and the desired entity was created.
-Is this the expected behavior?
+## I noticed that an error occurred when trying to create a Storage Pool / Storage Class, but in the end the necessary entity was successfully created.
+Is this behavior acceptable?```

-Yes, this is the expected behavior.
+This is the expected behavior.
 The module will automatically retry the unsuccessful operation if the error was caused by circumstances beyond the module's control (for example, a momentary disruption in the Kubernetes API).

 ## I have not found an answer to my question and am having trouble getting the module to work.
 What do I do?